A topic from the subject of Physical Chemistry in Chemistry.

 Arrhenius Equation

-The Arrhenius equation relates the reaction rate constant to the activation energy, temperature, and a pre-exponential factor.
+The Arrhenius equation relates the reaction rate constant (k) to the activation energy (Ea), temperature (T), and a pre-exponential factor (A): k = A * exp(-Ea/RT), where R is the ideal gas constant.
 It is a fundamental equation used to predict reaction rates.
+The pre-exponential factor represents the frequency of collisions with the correct orientation.

 Equipment and Techniques